mobinasri/flagger/ext/secphase/README.md

 Two heuristics are applied for increasing specificity:
 - If the selected alignment is having a score lower than a specific threshold (in this pipeline `-50`) it is not reported as the correct one.
 - If the selected alignment is secondary its score should be at least `20` (`10` for ONT) units larger than the score of the primary alignment otherwise it is not reported as the correct one.
+(These parameters will be tuned more systematically in the later versions)

 ### How To Run The Phasing Program

-To run the phasing program it is recommended to use the docker image `quay.io/masri2019/hpp_coverage:latest`.
+To run the phasing program it is recommended to use the docker image `mobinasri/secphase:v0.1`.

-Here are the parameters `phase_reads` can accept:
+Here are the parameters `secphase` can accept:
 ```
-./phase_reads -h
+./secphase -h

-Usage: phase_reads  -i <INPUT_BAM> -f <FASTA>
+Usage: secphase  -i <INPUT_BAM> -f <FASTA>
 Options:
          -i         Input bam file (sorted by qname and must contain cs tag) [required]
          -f         Input fasta file [required]